How to look for records of... Bomb Census survey 1940-1945

 To find records held in local archives, search our catalogue and restrict your search results to ‘Other archives only’ using the ‘Held by’ filter.
 Alternatively, find contact details for archives elsewhere using our Find an archive tool.

-8.3 London Metropolitan Archives
+8.3 The London Archives

-The London Metropolitan Archives holds the London County Council bomb damage maps and other records relating to bombing incidents in London.
+The London Archives holds the London County Council bomb damage maps and other records relating to bombing incidents in London.

 8.4 Imperial War Museum